Equipment module stable¶

 Condition transitions move from any source to a fixed target through three slices: degrade_asset lands on Degraded, fault_asset lands on Faulted, restore_asset lands on Nominal.
 Condition transitions are allowed in any lifecycle state (including Decommissioned) so the model stays honest about device-state-in-storage.

 Guards.
-Beyond the source-state check, hierarchy and Family-membership slices enforce:
+Beyond the source-state check, several slices enforce cross-state and cross-aggregate invariants:

 update_asset_settings- The proposed settings dict is validated against the union of currently-assigned Families'